WPDevHQ/mokkr/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+# Capturing screenshots

+In order to capture screenshots you will need selenium and phantomjs installed

+  * `npm install -g selenium-standalone@latest`
+  * `selenium-standalone install`
+  * `npm install -g phantomjs`

+Then run selenium and phantomjs

+  * `selenium-standalone start`
+  * `phantomjs -w`

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more